mjtmercado/leap-day/The_Beginning.md

 Aside from the design layout and the things I upload about myself, I was also concerned with how others see me in terms of  “**testimonials**.”
 Testi or testimonials also mattered before.
 People can write comments about you, and during that time, I would usually ask my sister or my cousins, and close friends to write testi for me.
 However, there was a strict reminder: “*Ayusin niyo ha*.”
 I would ask them to write good stuff about me so that if anyone visited my page, they would see that I am an interesting person.

 As you can see, these are all about the appearance I want to communicate with others.
 I was so obsessed with how my “*friends*” would see me as a freshman student.
+I needed to "belong" in this new school, and I wanted to be noticed by my schoolmates.

 ## *Arrangement*
 ### 3. Use your secret weapon.